devdeepayan/DeepayanBiswas_25scs1003001464_IILM_GN/README.md

 # AI Question Generator

+> Developed as part of AIML First Semester Project
 ## 📌 Description
 This project generates questions automatically from a given paragraph using the T5 (Text-to-Text Transfer Transformer) pre-trained model.
 It demonstrates the use of Natural Language Processing (NLP) and deep learning for question generation tasks.